Getting onboarding right is crucial to dropping your organization’s turn-over rates, saving you time and money, according to one expert.

 “The onboarding process is critical and doing that interview at the end gives a real indication,” Hubble explained.

 While the specifics will vary from workplace to workplace, the benefits remain the same.
-A well-structured onboarding process will foster good social integration, knowledge of organisational culture, commitment, higher performance and lower turnover.
+A well-structured onboarding process will foster good social integration, knowledge of organizational culture, commitment, higher performance and lower turnover.